CristianQS/CristianQS/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on [AIDA](https://www.aidacanarias.com/) as a Software Developer.
+- 🔭 I’m currently working on [UST](https://www.ust.com/es) as a Cloud DevOps Engineer.
 - 🌱 I’m currently learning Go, Kubernetes and Prometheus 🐱‍💻.
 I'm very interested in learning Cloud Native tools and Microservices Patterns and ...
   -  🎯 Focusing on improving my skill and applying good practices 😁
 - I love to 🏊‍♂️ and 🤿.
 I'm a passionate of the sea 🌊